-Shout Out: To the bible from beginning to end, both as direct reference and as allusions.
-Brand himself uses the messiah trope over and over, and the author uses it shamelessly on the title character.
+Shout-Out: To The Bible from beginning to end, both as direct reference and as allusions.
+Brand himself uses the Messianic Archetype trope over and over, and the author uses it shamelessly on the title character.
 After all, he is a man of the cloth...

 Society Is to Blame: Justified with the beggarwoman in the fourth act.
 ALSO justified in the case of Agnes, who falls victim to this chain of events.
 To make things clearer: The beggars are actually a band of romani lawfully arrested by the bailiff, accused of straggling, theft and social disorder.
 The lone mother is one of the few still going free.
 Brand can justly blame society for his plight, as it is the obstructive bailiff who unintendedly made things worse for him and Agnes, resulting in her death soon afterwards.
 It is a fair chance that some of Brand`s outbursts against the officials later on is connected to this fact.

 Another dramatical case of truth in television: Romani people were known for traveling all over Norway in this time, and the official attitude towards them was often criminalization, arrest, or just making them leave for whatever excuse available.
 Their plight was not good, and many resorted to petty crimes and begging.
 The criticism implied in the play is justified by history.